 Glacier National Park in Montana is known as the Crown of the Continent and offers ample and diverse photographic subjects to challenge every photographer's creativity.
-From glacier carved majestic mountain peaks and blue alpine lakes to wildfire ravaged forests with fresh wildflowers bringing new life, there are opportunities for unique compositions around every turn!
-On this 6 day photography workshop you will immerse yourself in some of the Rocky Mountains most scenic locations.
+From glacier carved majestic mountain peaks and turquoise alpine lakes to wildfire ravaged forests with fresh wildflowers bringing new life, there are opportunities for unique compositions around every turn!
+On this 5 day Summer Photography Workshop you will immerse yourself in some of the Rocky Mountains most scenic locations.
 With any luck we will also be able to photograph some of the park's famous wildlife!
-Chris will guide you to some of the most beautiful spots in the park including some off the beaten path, and provide expert instruction on how best to capture the light and interesting compositions.
+You will be guided you to some of the most beautiful spots in the park including some off the beaten path, and provided with expert instruction on how best to capture the light and interesting compositions.
 The goal of the workshop is to give you the ability to explore, learn, and fine tune your photography skills both in the field as well in post processing development to bring your images to life.

 INSTRUCTOR: CHRIS BYRNE